Optimal Planning of Electric Vehicle Charging Stations: Integrating Public Charging Networks and Transportation Congestion: Introduction

-The Constant Current Constant Voltage (CCCV) technique is frequently employed for charging.
+\hdk{A} Constant Current Constant Voltage (CCCV) technique is frequently employed for charging.
 Introduced by Shi et al. \cite{shi2022electric}, a pioneering remaining charging time estimation algorithm emphasizes the significance of the {constant current (CC)} phase to uphold high charging efficiency for long-haul travel.
-As EVs transition to the {constant voltage (CV)} phase, where voltage is steady but current diminishes, the overall charging power drops, prolonging charging duration and decreasing efficiency.
-Considering the diverse battery characteristics of EVs, the CC phase correlates with specific driving ranges, identifying the optimal charging point as the juncture where cell voltages hit their peak operational level.
 Distinct EV models feature varied battery capacities and preferred charging State of Charge (SOC) ranges, affecting the determination of optimal charging site locations.
 For instance, the ideal recharging stops for a Tesla differ from those for a GM Bolt, even if the destination remains the same.

 Route planning involves finding route based on criteria such as driving distance, travel time, or energy consumption.
-Dijkstra's algorithm is widely used for this purpose \cite{Dijkstra_1959}, although it can be slow for large graphs.
-Techniques like the A* algorithm use heuristics for faster searches \cite{Hart_1968}, while contraction hierarchies \cite{Geisberger_2008} add shortcuts to speed up path finding in preprocessing steps.
+Dijkstra's algorithm is widely used for \wj{finding the shortest distance in a network\cite{Dijkstra_1959},} although it can be slow for large graphs.
+Techniques \hdk{such as} A* algorithm use heuristics for faster searches \cite{Hart_1968}.

-Route planning for electric vehicles introduces challenges due to battery constraints, including limited range and recuperation.
-This leads to a constrained shortest path problem \cite{Artmeier_2010}, where finding the shortest path considering battery constraints is essential.
-Modified versions of the Dijkstra's algorithm or A* can calculate all Pareto optimal paths, although this is more complex.
-Contractions hierarchies can also be used to speed-up multi-criteria path finding and to solve the shortest path in acceptable time \cite{Storandt_2012}.
+Route planning for electric vehicles \wj{becomes more complex} due to battery constraints, including limited range and \wj{energy} recuperation capabilities.
+This \wj{introduces the} constrained shortest path problem \cite{Artmeier_2010}, where finding the shortest path considering battery constraints is essential.
+Modified versions of the Dijkstra's algorithm or A* can calculate all Pareto optimal paths, although this \wj{increases computational complexity.} Contractions hierarchies can also be used to speed-up multi-criteria path finding and to solve the shortest path in acceptable time \cite{Storandt_2012}.